BlogBe abreast with the industry insights, news, technologies and trends. Make a difference

 The way forward

-An app should have real-time interactions with its users without letting them to log in the program.
+An app should have real-time interactions with its users without letting them log in to the program.
 Today, app developers, especially of enterprise mobility solutions, think notifications as the way of communicating with an app’s users; rather, these notifications become a major source of user annoyance sometimes.
 App developers think that a notification informs a user — but if they go overboard (which they do most of the times), then it starts nagging a user and the person may delete the application.
 This strategy becomes counterproductive because users find so many notifications irritating, so there needs to be a solution.

-Solution: An app developer must allow users to select notification frequencies; or the development company can send a specific number of well-timed notifications based on user preference — this will surely improve UX.
+Solution: An app developer must allow users to select notification frequencies, or the development company can send a specific number of well-timed notifications based on user preference — this will surely improve UX.
 If users find any app useful, they will want to receive its notifications for not missing any app updates.

 Solution: Apps must be intuitive and easy to use to resolve their operating issues.
 Additionally, the users of an app should have easy-to-understand instructional guides to operate it.
 Nowadays, apps come with tutorials to familiarize users for enriching user experience.